musairul/SparxSolver/README.md

 - **Educational Use Only**: This extension is designed to help students understand mathematical concepts and problem-solving approaches.
 Please use responsibly and in accordance with your institution's academic integrity policies.

 - **Privacy**: Your API key and bookwork are stored locally in your browser.
-No data is sent to external servers except for AI processing through Google's Generative AI service.
+No data is sent to external servers except for AI processing through the respective providers' servers

 ## 📞 Support, Bugs, Features